Interested in enrolling in a course to improve your capabilities as a product manager?

 By the time you’re done, you’ll be able to create pricing systems and tools and will be able to optimize product-line profitability.
 You will also gain insights into driving product decisions and how you can manage your team while improving your management capabilities.

 Last, but not least, the certification you get will be from Berkeley—a well-respected business school that justifies the extreme price tag.

-Get A Product Management Certification to Learn New Skills & Get the Job You Want
+Take a Product Management Course to Learn New Skills & Get the Job You Want

-The product management industry is a technical industry where certifications and endorsements from industry professionals are extremely important.
+The product management industry is a technical industry where endorsements from industry professionals are extremely important.
 This is especially true for beginners who want to make headway in the industry.

-Typically, beginner courses and certifications tend to be cheap, but as you move further into your product management career and start to specialize in it, the certifications and courses get more expensive.
+Typically, beginner courses tend to be cheap, but as you move further into your product management career and start to specialize in it, the courses get more expensive.

-However, the aforementioned product management courses and certifications are a combination of all kinds and are the best of the best.
-You will find tons of other product management-related courses and certifications on the internet, but it’s all up to you.
-How much money you’re ready to spend, how much time you can invest, and what kind of a course or certification you want is ultimately your decision.
+However, the aforementioned product management courses are a combination of all kinds and are the best of the best.
+You will find tons of other product management-related courses on the internet, but it’s all up to you.
+How much money you’re ready to spend, how much time you can invest, and what kind of a course you want is ultimately your decision.